MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 Load balancing ensures that network traffic is distributed evenly and prevents any single server from being overwhelmed with requests.
 Load balancing helps prevent bottlenecks and reduce response times, which maintains optimal performance.
 Evaluate the different load balancing services that your cloud provider offers.
 Review the cloud provider's documentation and comparison tools to understand the features.
 Select the most suitable service for your workload.
 To select a load balancing service, consider:

-- *Traffic type*: Determine whether the load balancing service needs to handle web traffic, like HTTP and HTTPS, or other protocols, such as Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
+- *Understand traffic type*: Determine whether the load balancing service needs to handle web traffic, like HTTP and HTTPS, or other protocols, such as Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).

-- *Global or regional*: Determine whether your workload requires load balancing within a specific region or across multiple regions.
+- *Know global or regional routing*: Determine whether your workload requires load balancing within a specific region or across multiple regions.

-- *Service-level objectives (SLOs)*: Consider the service-level agreement (SLA).
+- *Know service-level objectives (SLOs)*: Consider the service-level agreement (SLA).
 Different load balancing services offer different levels of performance.

-- *Features*: Consider load balancing services that provide site acceleration, optimal traffic distribution, and low-latency layer-4 load balancing.
+- *Understand features*: Consider load balancing services that provide site acceleration, optimal traffic distribution, and low-latency layer-4 load balancing.

 ### Evaluate database requirements

 The database can affect factors such as data storage and retrieval, transaction processing, consistency guarantees, and handling of large or rapidly changing data.
 Assess the needs and criteria for your database.
 Select a database system that can meet those requirements.
 Evaluate the database requirements before you choose a database.
 To evaluate the database requirements and choose the appropriate database, follow these steps:

-- **Identify the workload needs**.
-Understand the specific requirements of your workload, such as data volume, expected transaction rates, concurrency, data types, and expected growth.
+- *Identify the workload needs.* Understand the specific requirements of your workload, such as data volume, expected transaction rates, concurrency, data types, and expected growth.
 Evaluate different database systems based on your workload needs.
 For example, if your workload requires high-performance real-time data processing, you might choose a database system that's optimized for fast data ingestion and low latency.

-- **Consider the data model**.
-Determine the data model that best suits your workload.
+- *Consider the data model.* Determine the data model that best suits your workload.
 Evaluate the database requirements to ensure that the chosen database supports the required data structures, relationships, and integrity constraints.
 For example, if your data has a highly relational structure, you might opt for a relational database management system (RDBMS) that provides robust support for transactions and referential integrity.
 The data model might be hierarchical, network, relational, object-oriented, or NoSQL.
 Assess the complexity of your data model.
 Ensure that the chosen database supports the required data structures and relationships.

-- **Evaluate the capabilities**.
-Consider factors such as read/write patterns, query complexity, latency requirements, and scalability needs.
+- *Evaluate the capabilities.* Consider factors such as read/write patterns, query complexity, latency requirements, and scalability needs.
 Evaluate the performance capabilities of different database systems accordingly.
 Some databases excel in read-heavy workloads, while others are optimized for write-intensive or analytical workloads.

-- **Assess the load**.
-Consider factors such as data volume, transaction rates, read/write ratios, and expected growth.
+- *Assess the load.* Consider factors such as data volume, transaction rates, read/write ratios, and expected growth.
 Choose a database that can handle the anticipated workload to ensure smooth operation and prevent performance bottlenecks as your workload is scaled.
 Consider the scalability requirements of your workload.
 These requirements include anticipated data growth, concurrent user access, and the need for horizontal or vertical scaling.
 Evaluate the scalability options and availability features that different database systems provide.

 ### Evaluate cache requirements